Timo Meier: San Jose Sharks

 When the Sharks qualified for the 2019 Stanley Cup playoffs in March, Meier was one of five Sharks players who had tallied at least 24 goals.
 In the same month, he was fined $2,000 for embellishment after an incident involving Roman Josi during a game against the Nashville Predators.
 The fine came after he was warned for the same issue during a game against the Winnipeg Jets in February.
 Meier concluded the 2018–19 regular season with a career-best 30 goals and 36 assists for 66 points through 78 games.
 He finished tied-for-third on the Sharks in goals, fourth in points, sixth in assists, tied for fourth in power-play goals, and third in shots.
 Although Meier sat out the Sharks' final game of the season with an undisclosed injury, he was expected to be ready for the playoffs.
 In Game 1 of the Western Conference Final against the St. Louis Blues, Meier recorded two goals and an assist in the 6–3 win.
 He finished the playoffs with five goals and 10 assists for 15 points through 20 games.
 As a result of his breakout season, Meier signed a four-year contract extension on 1 July to remain with the Sharks.

 Following the departure of Joe Pavelski during the 2019–20 offseason, Meier was expected to replace him on the Sharks' first power-play unit and become a bigger presence on the penalty kill.
 The Sharks opened the season with four straight losses before winning three consecutive contests as Meier played in his 200th NHL game on 16 October.
 After going scoreless in five straight games, Meier scored his first career NHL hat-trick on 28 December 2019, in a 6–1 win over the Philadelphia Flyers.
 When the season was paused due to the COVID-19 pandemic, Meier led all San Jose skaters in points, was second in goals, third in assists, and tied for fourth in power-play points.
 He was subsequently voted the 2019–20 "Sharks Player of the Year" for the first time.

-When the NHL resumed for their shortened 2020–21 season, Meier began playing on the Sharks' second line as a winger for Ryan Donato and Hertl.
+When the NHL resumed for their shortened 2020–21 season, Meier began playing on the Sharks' second line as a winger for Ryan Donato and Tomáš Hertl.
 Due to the shortened season, the Sharks began by playing eight road games over 15 days and their poor performance placed them last in the Honda West Division by early February.
-Although his offensive ability lessened during the season, Meier was one of five Sharks players to score 10 or more goals during the campaign.
+Although his offensive ability lessened during the season, Meier was one of five Sharks players to score ten or more goals during the campaign.
 As a result of their lack of scoring depth and goaltending issues, the Sharks failed to qualify for the 2021 Stanley Cup playoffs.